novikoffav/herbua-wp-custom/README.md

 Choices for selective fields: * – cc : Creative Commons; public_domain : Public domain; permission : Used with permission; copyrighted : Copyrighted / All rights reserved; unknown : Unknown. ** – CC_BY : CC BY; CC_BY_SA : CC BY-SA; CC_BY_NC : CC BY-NC; CC_BY_ND : CC BY-ND CC0. *** – CC_BY : CC BY; CC_BY_NC : CC BY-NC; CC_BY_SA : CC BY-SA; CC_BY_ND : CC BY-ND; CC0 Public_Domain : Public Domain; All_Rights_Reserved : All rights reserved.

+The fields Life start year, Life end year, Activity start year, and Activity end year in ACF duplicate the information from the fields Living years and Activity years, respectively.
+They are not displayed to website users but are used exclusively to maintain filtering options (i.e., on the search page, the map visualization page, and the website statistics page).

 ## WP All Export